 First time without… First time without… First time without… I would really like to skip ahead to the part where I am happy that we had so many good memories together.
 Crying while holding a sobbing child in a cloud of firework smoke is exhaustingly discordant.

 Doug’s parents drove across several states to help out with funeral preparations.
 Upon arrival, they claimed the most difficult task.
-They took the youngest child shopping for appropriate funeral attire AND convinced him to wear the clothing that wasn’t shorts and a t-shirt.
-After using their magical grandparent powers to shop with him, Nanny asked […]
+They took the youngest child shopping for appropriate funeral attire AND convinced him to wear the clothing that wasn’t shorts and a t-shirt while we visited the funeral home to discuss which funeral plans we […]

 I still can’t make it a day without reaching for the phone to send Dad a picture or tell him something.
 On his coffee at Hardees days, I still time my shower so that I will be dressed before he drops by the house.
 I still cry every time I catch myself doing those things. […]